Latest Release Notes

 - General Setup for the ThreatSTOP service and its features

-- ThreatSTOP Shield specific information about setting up the IP Address service
+- ThreatSTOP IP Firewall specific information about setting up an IP Firewall

-- ThreatSTOP DNS Firewall specific information about setting up the RPZ service
+- ThreatSTOP DNS Firewall specific information about setting up a DNS Firewall

 This is the area that most first time users will generally want to start reading through.